pgruetter/sdl-docs/docs/getting-started/get-departures.md

 - stg-departures:
 This data object acts as a target for our first action, so where and how to download the file to.
-We set type to JsonFileDataObject (because we know from before that the webservice will return a json file) Path defines, where the file will be stored.
+We set type to JsonFileDataObject because we know from before that the webservice will return a json file.
+Path defines, where the file will be stored.
 Instead of writing *stg-departures* again, we used the placeholder *{~id}* which gets replaced by the DataObject-ID.
 You could choose any name you want, but most of the time, the name of your dataObject is a good fit.
 We defined a relative path - it is relative to the working directory SDL is started in.
+The working directory has been set to the *data* directory in the Dockerfile by setting the JVM Property
+      -Duser.dir=/mnt/data,
+so that's why all your relative paths will start in the *data* directory.

 #### Naming Conventions
 A quick note on our naming conventions: We typically follow some conventions when naming our data objects and actions.